The production process

 3. Drying

-4. First fire
+4. First Degree Burn

-5. Mixing the glaze
+5. Time for the glaze

 6. Glazing

-Learn more
+Learn More

 The production process

-In our workshop, every step is carefully executed by hand – from mixing the clay to the final glaze firing.
-The clay is produced, shaped, and dried in the monastery itself before being fired at over 1000°C. Each glaze is also mixed and applied on-site, and fired a second time at up to 1200°C. This creates stoneware ceramics that retain their beauty for a long time and possess a tangible depth.
+In our workshop, every step is carefully done by hand – from mixing the clay to the final glaze firing.
+The clay is produced, shaped, and dried in the monastery itself before being fired at over 1000 °C. Each glaze is also mixed, applied, and fired a second time on-site at up to 1200 °C. This creates stoneware ceramics that remain beautiful for a long time and have a noticeable depth.

 Learn more about the production